 And of course, it missed by a mile.

 A few feet away, Valerie let out a small whimper as she watched Aaron struggle.
-It took every last bit of her self control not to bolt over and knock Grandmore’s smug face right off his stupid horse, but she knew that if she didn’t defeat Brennan first, he would likely seize the opportunity and shoot her in the back.
+It took every last bit of her self-control not to bolt over and knock Grandmore’s smug face right off his stupid horse, but she knew that if she didn’t defeat Brennan first, he would likely seize the opportunity and shoot her in the back.

-Looking back to inquisitorial officer, Valerie ceased her snarling when she saw something besides fear in his beady black eyes.
+Looking back to the inquisitorial officer, Valerie ceased her snarling when she saw something besides fear in his beady black eyes.

 “You… you don’t want to fight, do you?”

 “W-what?”
-Brennan squawked from behind his barrier.
+Brennan squawked from behind the safety of his barrier.

 Valerie sat back up, the mask of a beast she showed only in battle vanishing.
-Taking it’s place was a genuine smile of a kind-hearted young woman.
+Taking its place was a genuine smile of a kind-hearted young woman.